Best Free PaperBleach AI Alternative With No Sign-Up

 - The best testing order is clear.
 Start with GPTHumanizer AI for quick free testing, then use PaperBleach AI’s trial if a direct comparison is still needed.

 If you are looking for a free PaperBleach AI alternative with no sign-up, I would try GPTHumanizer AI first.
-Not because PaperBleach AI is unusable, but because its free experience is not the easiest way to compare AI humanizer output.
+PaperBleach AI still gives you a useful one-time test, especially if you already have one longer draft prepared, but it is less convenient when your real goal is to compare several rewriting results before paying.

 PaperBleach AI gives new users one free trial with up to 2,500 words, but you need to log in before using it.
 That is fine if you already want to test PaperBleach specifically.
 But if your goal is simply “I want to humanize this text now and see whether the result is good,” that extra step gets annoying quickly.